 Please note that this chapter has been removed.
 There have been a number of significant changes to this program since 2016.
-We we will update and revise this chapter and republish it as soon as possible.

 Veterans’ health care benefits date back prior to the American Revolution, where different colonies provided for any disabled soldier wounded while defending the colony.
 In 1776, the Continental Congress established disability pensions (now called Disability Compensation) for veterans who became disabled during military service and individual states and communities provided direct medical and hospital care for veterans during this time.